usefulteam/jwt-auth/readme.txt

 3. Other error responses

 == Changelog ==
+= 3.0.2 =
+- New Feature: Added support for different flow

 = 3.0.1 =
 - Updated firebase/php-jwt to 6.3 to address security issue in versions prior to 6.x.